idan22moral/mosh/README.md

 * Redirections to files (like the operator `>`) are not supported.
 * Parentheses and curly brackets (subshells, basically) are not supported.
 * Comments are not supported.
+* the `set` builtin is writen in the code, but does nothing in it's current state.
 * Some of those features are left commented in the code for future changes.